When you start managing rental property, you will need to find a good accounting system to track your rent payments, expenses, payments, and profits.

 Spreadsheets on programs like Excel, give a landlord a way to track and auto-calculate totals from each spending category to provide you with your gross income, net income, and total expenses for the year.

-This spreadsheet from Zillow is designed for 1 to 5 properties, but as a real estate portfolio grows, you will need to find an accounting solution that gets easier, to accommodate the increased responsibilities that accompany more units.
-Modern bookkeeping-systems automate a majority of the job duties of a busy rental manager.
+As a real estate portfolio grows, you will need to find an accounting solution that gets easier, to accommodate the increased responsibilities that accompany more units.
+Modern bookkeeping systems automate a majority of the job duties of a busy rental manager.

 QuickBooks is often at the top of any professional’s mind when they think about accounting software for their business.